HeatherJLewis/todo-app-frontend/README.md

+# todo-app version 1.0.0

+This app enables the user to: record a list of tasks, edit the list to show which have been done and delete tasks which are no longer live.
+Blank submission in prevented and a counter displays the number of tasks remaining.

+## Built With
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts